Interview with Hüseyin Topal

 - Are there any popular areas to invest in nowadays?
 Which areas do you think will gain value in the future?

 At the moment, the most popular area is Long Beach, İskele.
-It still has a great potential, to me it seems this growth will continue for some time.
+It still has great potential, to me it seems this growth will continue for some time.
 To answer your question about future areas, I would say Tatlısu.
-Constructional growth that started in Kyrenia has now moved to Esentepe.
-Summerhouses with sea views that used to be sold in Kyrenia are now being sold in Esentepe.
+The growth in construction that started in Kyrenia has now moved to Esentepe.
+Summer houses with sea views that used to be sold in Kyrenia are now being sold in Esentepe.
 Presently, Esentepe is following the Long Beach area.
 A balanced structural growth has been occurring in the Esentepe area for quite some time now and this popularity has caused a high increase in the prices of land.
-This area with breath taking views has caught the attention of investors from Scandinavian and Balkan countries.
-I can say that Tatlısu, which is, further down with the same view but with cheaper prices of land will become a popular area in the next few years.
+This area, with breath-taking views, has caught the attention of investors from Scandinavian and Balkan countries.
+I can say that Tatlısu, which is further down with the same views but with cheaper prices for land, will become a popular area in the next few years.

 - All right, what are the criteria used during this evaluation?
 Who decides on the growing areas?
 Is it the construction companies, the municipalities or the buyers?

-I think it won’t open.
+I don’t think it will open.
 But if we were to consider the possibility of it opening, it would make a great contribution to the construction sector.
-It was an incredibly popular area known all over the world, if it were to open without any problems, Its contribution to the economy would be tremendous.
-No doubt, foreign investors would flood in.
+It was an incredibly popular area known all over the world, if it were to open, without any problems, its contribution to the economy would be tremendous.
+No doubt foreign investors would flood in.
 But no one wants to deal with the bureaucratic problems that will arise if it were to open.
-Privately owned properties will have to be handed back by the military and the consequences of decretive law suites will make us wish it were never opened.
+Privately owned properties will have to be handed back by the military and the consequences of punitive law suits will probably make us wish it were never opened.

 - While we are on the topic, as you have such a large portfolio, is it difficult to explain the different title deeds on the island to foreign investors?